Frederick III, German Emperor: Marriage and family

 Frederick proposed to Victoria in 1855, when she was 14 years old.
-The betrothal of the young couple was announced on 19 May 1857, at Buckingham Palace and the Prussian Court, and their marriage took place on 25 January 1858 in the Chapel Royal of St. James's Palace, London.
+The betrothal of the young couple was announced on 19 May 1857, at Buckingham Palace and the Prussian Court, and their marriage took place on 25 January 1858 in the Chapel Royal of St James's Palace, London.
 To mark the occasion, Frederick was promoted to major-general in the Prussian army.
 Although it was an arranged marriage, the newlyweds were compatible from the start and their marriage was a loving one; Victoria too had received a liberal education and shared her husband's views.
 Of the two, Victoria was the dominant one in the relationship.
 The couple often resided at the Crown Prince's Palace and had eight children: Wilhelm in 1859, Charlotte in 1860, Henry in 1862, Sigismund in 1864, Victoria in 1866, Waldemar in 1868, Sophia in 1870 and Margaret in 1872.
 Sigismund died at the age of 2 and Waldemar at age 11, and their eldest son, Wilhelm, suffered from a withered arm—probably Erb's Palsy due to his difficult and dangerous breech birth, although it could have also resulted from a mild case of cerebral palsy.
 Wilhelm, who became emperor after Frederick's death, shared none of his parents' liberal ideas; his mother viewed him as a "complete Prussian".
 This difference in ideology created a rift between Wilhelm and his parents (which was exacerbated by Bismarck's interference), and relations between them were strained throughout their lives.

-Religion

-Emperor Frederick III was a Lutheran member of the Evangelical State Church of Prussia's older Provinces.
-It was a United Protestant denomination, bringing together Reformed and Lutheran believers.